MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/project-build/troubleshoot-resource-editor-errors.md

 1. Delete the duplicate resource item or rename it.

-## Error message: The resource name cannot be empty
+## Issue: The resource name cannot be empty

 This error occurs when you have a value for a resource that's yet unnamed.
-Here's how to fix it.
+Follow these steps to fix the issue.

 1. In **Solution Explorer**, right-click the project node, and then select **Properties**.